stashed/docs/docs/guides/latest/advance-use-case/clone-pvc.md

 restore-data-restore-demo-2     Bound    pvc-bd087508-9d9c-4ee0-955f-4cd822ab85f7   2Gi        RWO            standard       19s
 ```

-Notice the STATUS field. `Bound` indicates that PVC has been initialized from the respective backed up volumes.

 **Verify Restored Data:**

-We will create a new Statefulset with the restored PVCs to verify whether the backed up data have been restored.
+Let's create a new Statefulset with the restored PVCs to verify whether the backed up data have been restored.

 Below is the YAML of the StatefulSet that we are going to create,